Best Types of Therapy Treatments for Anxiety

 Anxiety, worry, nervousness, and panic can wear you out, sap your energy, and destroy relationships.
 But there is help available.

-Many therapies have the potential for relieving stress and improve your mental health.
+Many therapies have the potential for relieving stress and improving your mental health.

-Some therapists use a particular approach mainly or exclusively, while others—like myself—prefer to take an eclectic approach that utilizes a number of therapeutic methods.
+Some counselors use a particular approach mainly or exclusively, while others—like myself—prefer to take an eclectic approach that draws from a variety of therapeutic methods.

 Self-help books written by therapists—like myself—are a relatively inexpensive way to learn anti-anxiety tips and techniques.

-Working one-on-one with a therapist can allow for individualized care that addresses your particular needs.
+Working with a therapist one-on-one or in groups can provide more individualized care that addresses your particular needs.

 What's in This Post